 This space does not obey to Euclidian geometry laws, it does not consist of a void to be filled up.
-Yet it is comprehended as three-dimensional and portrayed with a terminology of spatiality; for when describing the experience of it, one would articulate their activity accordingly to conventionalized spatial and directional metaphorical expressions.
+Yet it is comprehended as three-dimensional and is portrayed with a terminology of spatiality; for when describing the experience of it, one would articulate their activity accordingly to conventionalized spatial and directional metaphorical expressions.
 It comes to be described, perceived and experienced as such because humans get their input formed and structured from their cognitive make-up; from themselves, their bodies and their interactions with the world.
-It’s what Lakoff and Johnson will call embodied cognition.
+It’s what Lakoff and Johnson call “embodied cognition”.
 In this sense, space and the means of its existence come to be relative and “produced by one’s own actions”.

 The term cyberspace first appeared in 1968 as the moniker of the collaboration between artists Sussane Hussing and Carsten Hoff.
-It stems from the other term of “cybernetics", which was then a growing field of science, building bridges across areas as broad as neurology, electronics and the study of social mechanisms.
+It stems from the other term of “cybernetics”, a then growing field of science building bridges across areas as broad as neurology, electronics and the study of social mechanisms.
 Mainly developed by mathematician and philosopher Norbert Wiener, cybernetics is concerned with the understanding, modelling and designing of the operating principles of any given complex system.

 This new multidisciplinary field was going to help develop a technology-based artistic practice that brought together “computers, cybernetics, electronics, music, art, poetry, machines, as well as the problem of how to present this hybrid mixture”.
-In 1968, the London based exhibition ‘Cybernetic Serendipity’ was the first of its kind to feature collaborations between artists and scientists and to explore the relationship between technology and artistic expression.
-Which inspired Hussing and Hoff into developing cyberspace: an ensemble of sensory environments and experimental architectural structures, that interrogate technology as a valuable asset for human life and built environment.
+In 1968, the London based exhibition “Cybernetic Serendipity” was the first of its kind to feature collaborations between artists and scientists and to explore the relationship between technology and artistic expression.
+Which then inspired Hussing and Hoff into developing cyberspace: an ensemble of sensory environments and experimental architectural structures that interrogate technology as a valuable asset for human life and built environment.

 Freedom! equality! harmony! they brandished.